-Dahlberg Daisies for Dry Sunny Gardens
+Dahlberg Daisies Brighten Up Dry, Sunny Gardens

-A few years ago, I came upon some Dahlberg Daisies (Thymophylla tenuiloba) at my local nursery, and fell in love

-A few years ago, I came upon some Dahlberg Daisies (Thymophylla tenuiloba) at my local nursery, and fell in love with their feathery foliage and cheerful yellow flowers.
-I planted them as a border in my sunny front yard, and they did very well until Florida’s wet summer weather set it, and they all died back.
+A few years ago, I came upon some Dahlberg daisy plants (Thymophylla tenuiloba) at my local nursery, and fell in love with their feathery foliage and cheerful yellow flowers.
+I planted them as a border in my sunny front yard.
+They did very well until Florida’s wet summer weather set in, and they all died back.

-It wasn’t the end of these perky little plants, though – each spring, after a bit of winter rain, seedlings of Dahlberg Daisies pop up around my front yard, thriving with absolutely no attention from me at all until summer sets in once again.
+It wasn’t the end of these perky little plants, though.
+Each spring, after a bit of winter rain, Dahlberg daisy seedlings pop up around my front yard.
+They thrive with absolutely no attention from me at all until summer sets in once again.

-Some folks in the Southwestern U.S. have noted this plant can be almost invasive in its spread, but I don’t find them all that hard to root out if they appear in places where you don’t want them.
+Some folks in the Southwestern U.S. have noted this plant can be almost invasive in its spread.
+However, I don’t find them all that hard to root out if they appear in places where you don’t want them.
 If you prefer more formal gardens, though, this might not be the plant for you.

 Next, check out the gardener’s guide to xeriscaping.